 WHAT TO EXPECT:

+To ensure residents' safety, the contractor is closing the park to the public during construction.
 Allied will be using heavy machinery, which will produce typical construction noise.

 Flaggers will be on-site to control traffic and manage delays.
 This includes pick-up and drop-off times for Helen Keller Elementary School.